Dot on Scleral Lens: What Does it Mean?

 There is no hard and fast rule to the meaning of the black dot.
 The marking convention is different from one scleral lens design to another and there are over 50 proprietary scleral lens designs today.
 It can even differ within the same scleral lens design depending on the parameters your eye doctor prescribed.
 If you are wondering if there is any significance of the marking specific to your case, it is best to ask your doctor!
 That said, some general information is provided below.

 Black Dot for the Right Lens

 The most common convention shared by many scleral lens designs is that the right lens will have a single black dot.
-However, some lens designs will not have a dot on the right lens.
+However, some lens designs will not have a dot on the right lens, and the “LaserFit” lens design has two black dots on the right lens by default.
 In some cases, your doctor may order your right and left lenses in different colors.
 In some cases, the lenses will have laser-etched inscriptions on the lens surface designating right from left.
 With at least one scleral lens design, a white dot is used instead for the right lens.
 Sometimes, the left lens will not have any black dot.
 In other cases, the left lens will have two black dots either side-by-side (Figure 1), or up-and-down.